Add To Favorites

 Confused about place value?
 Roll for the highest numbers you can in this exciting game.
 Soon the numerals will always fall into the right place.

-Make a number cube.
+To assist with learning about place value, invite students to work in small groups to make a place value game.
+Students begin by making a number cube.
 Shape a cube with Crayola Model Magic®.
 Press on dots of a contrasting color.
 Make sure the sums of opposite sides of the cube equal 7 (2 and 5, 6 and 1, 3 and 4).
 Dry your cube overnight.

 This cards-on-a-clothesline activity is a low-tech, high-touch activity for math beginners.
 Who’s ready to count and cru